-Please note that all school visits for Fall 2020 will be conducted virtually.
+Please note that all school visits for the 2020–21 school year will be conducted virtually.
 Virtual programs are offered free to all public and Title 1 schools.
 Private schools pay a fee of $100 per program.

 ‘Dante as Scribe’ detail, Divina Commedia, Inferno, Canto 01,

 Literary, Italy, Florence, ca. 1330-1337, MS M.289 fol.
 1r.

 The Morgan's arts in education programs are available for virtual field trips to School, Camp, and Community groups for grades K–12.